ARMmbed/mbed-os-5-docs/docs/tutorials/using_apis/mesh/thread_intro.md

 In addition the Nanostack API allows you to define the Full end device (FED) device type.

 In most cases, the REED, MED and SED configurations are enough to build a network.
-The SED device can be configured to use sleep mode, in which case the radio is switched off between the polling times.
+You can configure the SED device to use sleep mode, in which case the radio is switched off between the polling times.
 To take the full advantage of the SED configuration, the application developer must implement the sleep procedures in the device.

 For an end device or a router example, see [mesh minimal example](https://github.com/ARMmbed/mbed-os-example-mesh-minimal).